Recently we received this question from a parent:

 Kids usually do the best they know how to express their feelings.
 The best they can do is usually quite immature and unrefined.
-A problem occurs when, instead of validating our kids’ feelings when they do the best they can to express them and helping them learn to give feelings appropriate words, we minimize, invalidate, or even punish their expression.
+A problem occurs when, instead of validating our kids’ best efforts to express their feelings, we minimize, invalidate, or even punish their expression.

 Sometimes conflict with our kids can seem to arise out of nowhere.
 Or, a conversation that seemed to be over something relatively minor can explode with little warning into a full-fledged battle.